JetBrains/teamcity-recipes/src/dagger/README.md

 # jetbrains/dagger

 Installs the Dagger CLI and then optionally runs a Dagger command.
-The path to the installed binary is exposed as the `output_dagger_path` environment variable for downstream steps.
+The path to the installed binary is exposed as the `dagger_path` environment variable for downstream steps.

 ## Inputs